Little Penguin Parade Australia’s Phillip Island

 It is for these reasons, as well as my fascination of the natural world, that I consider myself incredibly lucky to work for Phillip Island Nature Parks.
 By day, I raise funds and awareness for little penguin conservation, research and rehabilitation through my work with the Penguin Foundation.
 As a not-for-profit we rely on support from sponsors, grants and the public – our ‘Adopt-a-Penguin’ programme is a very popular way to support the little penguins here.
 By night, I am a Penguin Parade Ranger, which involves ensuring visitors enjoy a fantastic time here and keeping an eye on the penguins.
 We have a number of advanced ecotourism experiences available for guests at the Penguin Parade now, including several guided ranger tours where you receive a guided tour through the colony.
 It’s gratifying to be able to share the experience with visitors and speak with Penguin Foundation supporters and have them know they are playing a role in helping the species thrive on Phillip Island.
 It’s very special.

-You can visit Phillip Island on the Victoria’s Natural Wonders private journey with Cox & Kings.
+You can visit Phillip Island on a private holiday with Cox & Kings.

 Click here to learn more about the Penguin Foundation and the Phillip Island Nature Parks.